tflowers15/galaxy-training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 - Advice on how to prepare your methodology section based on your Galaxy Histories.
 time_estimation: 10m
 key_points:
-- Cite the primary Galaxy Project publication.
+- Please remember to cite the primary Galaxy Project publication.
 - Reference the specific Galaxy server that was used.
+- When preparing your methodology we recommend publishing your Galaxy Histories and Workflows.
+- Remember to cite any public data used in your analysis.
+- You can extract a list of tool citations from your Galaxy History.
 subtopic: core
 contributors:
 - tflowers15